 Each of us has a magic inside of us that we can use to make the world a better place.
 Frustration is fuel that can lead to the development of an innovative and useful idea – Marley Dias, who set up the #1000BlackGirlBooks hashtag aiming to collect 1000 books with black girls in a lead role to share with her peers.

-Welcome to Year 6 led by Ms Jennings (Mon-Weds) and Mrs Bowden (Thurs-Fri).
-We are once again supported by Mrs Moore.
+Welcome to Year 6 with Mrs Duffy (Mon) and Mrs Bowden (Tues-Fri).
+We are supported by Mrs Moore.

-Year 6 Autumn Term – Our Current Topic
+Year 6 Spring Term – Our Current Topic

-Our class reader will be ‘Holes’ by Louis Sachar, We are really looking forward to sharing this book with the class.
+Our class reader will be ‘Wonder’ by R. J. Palacio, We are really looking forward to sharing this book and linking it to our PSHE topics of ‘Dreams and goals’ and ‘Healthy Me’.

 Our Year 6 Gallery